Cathode ray tube

-A cathode-ray tube (CRT) is a vacuum tube containing one or more electron guns, which emit electron beams that are manipulated to display images on a phosphorescent screen.
+A cathode ray tube (CRT) is a vacuum tube containing one or more electron guns, which emit electron beams, which are directed and controlled to display images on a phosphorescent screen.
 The images may represent electrical waveforms on an oscilloscope, a frame of video on an analog television set (TV), digital raster graphics on a computer monitor, or other phenomena like radar targets.
 A CRT in a TV is commonly called a picture tube.
 CRTs have also been used as memory devices, in which case the screen is not intended to be visible to an observer.
 The term cathode ray was used to describe electron beams when they were first discovered, before it was understood that what was emitted from the cathode was a beam of electrons.

-In CRT TVs and computer monitors, the entire front area of the tube is scanned repeatedly and systematically in a fixed pattern called a raster.
-In color devices, an image is produced by controlling the intensity of each of three electron beams, one for each additive primary color (red, green, and blue) with a video signal as a reference.
-In modern CRT monitors and TVs the beams are bent by magnetic deflection, using a deflection yoke.
+A CRT works by electrically heating a tungsten coil which in turn heats a cathode in the rear of the CRT, causing it to emit electrons which are modulated and focused by electrodes.
+The electrons are steered by deflection coils or plates, and an anode accelerates them towards the phosphor-coated screen, which generates light when hit by the electrons.
+The entire front area of the tube is scanned repeatedly and systematically in a fixed pattern called a raster.
+In color devices, an image is produced by controlling the intensity of each of three electron beams, one for each additive primary color (red, green, and blue).
+In modern CRT monitors and TVs, the beams are bent by magnetic deflection, using a deflection yoke.
 Electrostatic deflection is commonly used in oscilloscopes.